RunestoneInteractive/httlads/_sources/WorldFacts/cs1_exploratory_data_analysis.rst

 Case Study 1: Exploratory Data Analysis
 ==========================================

-Loading Data into a DataFrame from a CSV File
+Loading Data Into a DataFrame From a CSV File
 ---------------------------------------------

 The **CSV file** is one of the most common ways you will find data.
 CSV stands for